Plazide/fauna-gql-upload/README.md

 #### Configuration file

-`fauna-gql-upload` looks for a `tsconfig.json` file in the following order:
+Fauna GQL Upload looks for a `tsconfig.json` file in the following order:

 1. The file specified in `.fauna.json` under the `tsconfigPath` property.
 2. The closest `tsconfig.json` to the current resource, ie. if you have a `tsconfig.json` in your functions directory, it will be used for your functions but not for other resources.